 When he left England for the West Coast of the United States in the 1970s, Hockney was not afraid to flout the prevalent American fashion for minimalism and Abstract Expressionism.
 At the risk of being written off as old-fashioned and reactionary, he produced figurative paintings in vibrant colors, depicting everything from bouquets of flowers to landscapes and people.
 Although he dabbled for a time in abstraction, he did it with a slightly mocking grin, as can be seen in the “Love Paintings” from the 1960s shown here, and quickly went back to figurative painting.

-This is only one example of a strong vein of humor running through Hockney’s work, together with a powerful theatricality (he is also well known for his stage sets, including stage set’s for Stravinsky’s A Rake’s Progress in 1975), visible in his 1963 painting “The Hypnotist,” for example.
+This is only one example of a strong vein of humor running through Hockney’s work, together with a powerful theatricality (he is also well known for his stage sets, including those for Stravinsky’s A Rake’s Progress in 1975), visible in his 1963 painting “The Hypnotist,” for example.

 Born in 1937 in the Northern English town of Bradford, Yorkshire, Hockney entered the Royal College of Art in London in 1959 and within a few years established a reputation as one of the most creative, technically skilled and technologically innovative painters of his generation.